Food Link Volunteer Onboarding

 There are many ways to volunteer with Food Link!

-• Volunteer shifts are available 7 days a week.
+• Arlington-based shifts are available 7 days a week.

-• Shifts are typically between 8am - 3pm with the exception of a few 7am grocery shifts and some evening driving shifts.
+• Shifts are typically between 8am-3pm with the exception of a few 7am grocery shifts and some evening driving shifts in Arlington.

-• You can make a regular committment to a weekly time slot and/or sign up for shifts as they work for you on a fill-in basis.
+• You can make a regular commitment to a weekly time slot and/or sign up for shifts as they work for you on a fill-in basis.

 (Age requirement: 16+.
 Sorter-Drivers must have a driver’s license and a vehicle.)